HowToDoInJava

-1. Synchronize HashMap – ConcurrentHashMap
+1. ConcurrentHashMap Class

-Please note that iterator obtained from ConcurrentHashMap does not throw ConcurrentModificationException.
+Please note that Iterator obtained from ConcurrentHashMap does not throw ConcurrentModificationException.
 However, iterators are designed to be used by only one thread at a time.
 It means each iterator we obtain from a ConcurrentHashMap is designed to be used by a single thread and should not be passed around.

 Let’s take an example of working with ConcurrentHashMap.